 Please note the Greater Prairie-Chicken Viewing is located in Osage County in northeast Oklahoma, and is 4 hours east of Woodward, and 1.5 hours northwest of Tulsa

 We are very pleased to offer viewing of Greater Prairie-Chickens from blinds.
 Osage county, in northeastern Oklahoma, has some of the best populations of the Greater Prairie-Chicken in the country.
 We have arranged to view the birds from blinds on a private ranch, adjacent to the Nature Conservancy’s Tall Grass Prairie Preserve (TGPP).
-We will gather in the town of Pawhusa at 4:30 a.m. and take vans to the blinds.
-You will settle into the blinds at about 5:45 am while it is still dark, but will soon hear the otherworldly booming of the chickens in the morning twilight.
+We will gather in the town of Pawhusa at about 4:30 a.m. and take vans to the blinds.
+You will settle into the blinds at about 5:30 am while it is still dark, but will soon hear the otherworldly booming of the chickens in the morning twilight.
 You will stay in the blinds until the birds begin to disperse at about 9:00 am.

 A few things to keep in mind if using a blind: Dress warmly, the temperatures can be around 40°F. You will be in the blinds for about 3 hours and cannot leave without disturbing the birds.
 Be prepared to sit quietly on a camp-type chair without access to a restroom.
 Young children will have trouble sitting quietly for that length of time, so the minimum age is 12 years.
 After leaving the blinds we’ll meet with the ranch owners for coffee and doughnuts.